fusiongyro/lbac/tutor7.md

 seem the simplest approach to me.

 For one thing, the  list  of possible symbol types can get pretty long.
-Here, I've used just one symbol, "Operator,"  to  stand for all of the operators, but I've seen other  designs  that actually return different codes for each one.
+Here, I've used just one symbol, "`Operator`,"  to  stand for all of the operators, but I've seen other  designs  that actually return different codes for each one.

 There is, of course, another simple type that can be  returned as a  code: the character.
-Instead  of  returning  the  enumeration value 'Operator' for a '+' sign, what's wrong with just returning the character itself?
+Instead  of  returning  the  enumeration value '`Operator`' for a '`+`' sign, what's wrong with just returning the character itself?
 A character is just as good a variable for encoding the different  token  types,  it  can  be  used  in case statements  easily, and it's sure a lot easier  to  type.
 What